SigitGamers/HubTransfer_v1/README.md

 4. Restart Your Proxy Server in Console
 5. Done!!

+# Depends
+  • Install Plugin TransferAPI in all your server for support HubTransfer Plugins

 # How to Setup
 1. Edit Configure plugins HubTransfer
 2. Change name server in Configure..